 For those with early stage mesothelioma (stage 1or stage 2), undergoing aggressive treatment to remove tumors and organs containing cancer cells can lead to higher survival rates.
 Those who receive a later stage diagnosis (stage 3 or stage 4) may not have the same surgical options available – since the cancer has spread to the lymph nodes – but could still benefit from chemotherapy or radiation therapy treatments, which can extend their survivorship.

-Mesothelioma Survival Rate by Treatment Type Mesothelioma Survival Rate by Treatment Type
+Mesothelioma Survival Rate by Treatment Type | ||

-Pleural Mesothelioma
+Pleural Mesothelioma | ||

-Peritoneal Mesothelioma
+Peritoneal Mesothelioma | ||

-CRS-207 + Hyperthermic Intraperitoneal Chemotherapy (HIPEC)5 years50%
+CRS-207 + Hyperthermic Intraperitoneal Chemotherapy (HIPEC) | 5 years | 50% |

 For pleural mesothelioma, patients who undergo a pleurectomy/decortication (P/D) or extrapleural pneumonectomy (EPP) – both of which are usually part of a multimodal treatment plan – generally have a much higher rate of survival than those who receive chemotherapy alone.